ishank-devv/NodeJS-2024/S02/E19-devTUI-part5/devTinder-frontend/README.md

 - try to implement once the user is logged in, and user makes every possible api request, find out way to cache those requests

-## Writing logic for accepting/rejecting the connection request(right swipe/left swipe)- requests which have been sent by other users( Requests.jsx )
+## Writing logic for Logged-in User for accepting/rejecting the connection request(done to logged-in user either right swipe/left swipe by other users on their feed)- requests which have been sent by other users( Requests.jsx )

-API- /request/review/:status/:requestId
+API- /request/review/:status/:requestId (2ND SWIPE RIGHT/LEFT)

 status would be either accepted or rejected